StuffShare logoStuffShare

 From ownership to access.
 From landfill to circular economy.

-We've made enough stuff for everyone — the problem is it's sitting unused in our closets while someone down the street is about to buy the exact same thing.
+We've made enough stuff for everyone.
+The problem is it's sitting unused in our closets while someone down the street is about to buy the exact same thing.

 300k